LeanKit-Labs/autohost/README.md

 [fount](https://github.com/LeanKit-Labs/fount) is a dependency injection library for Node.
 If your application is using fount, you can provide the instance at the end of the init call so that your resources will have access to the same fount instance from the `host.fount` property within the resource callback.

 ## Resources
-Resources are expected to be simple modules containing a factory method that return a resource definition.
+Resources are expected to be simple modules containing a factory method that return one or more resource definitions.
 Autohost now supports dependency resolution by argument in these factory methods.
 All arguments after the first (`host`) will be checked against autohost's fount instance.
 This is especially useful when you need to take a dependency on a promise or asynchronous function - fount will only invoke your resource's factory once all dependnecies are available eliminating the need to handle these concerns with callbacks or promises in your resource's implementation.
 See the Asynchronous Module example under the Module section.

 ### Path conventions
 Autohost expects to find all your resources under one folder (`./resource` by default) and your shared static resources under one folder (`./public` by default).
 Each resource should have its own sub-folder and contain a `resource.js` file that contains a module defining the resource.